Resources for Undocumented Students

 Chaffey College Superintendent/President Dr. Henry Shannon issued the following statement on the Trump administration’s action to end DACA:

 “At Chaffey College, we stand behind the words of California Community Colleges Chancellor Eloy Ortiz that the decision to end DACA is “a heartless and senseless decision that goes against American ideals and basic human decency.”
 The 800,000 lives affected by this decision are people who are law-abiding, educated and fluent in English.
 They serve in our military, teach in our classrooms and are the doctors, lawyers, scientists and leaders needed to continue building this strong nation.
 All of them were brought to this country as children and see this nation as their home.

 “At Chaffey College, we have approximately 1,000 AB 540 students on our campuses.
 They are with us to pursue educational goals or to gain job skills.
 They positively contribute to our campuses and communities daily.
 For our students and the Dreamers across our nation, we urge Congress to find a permanent solution to this issue.
 At Chaffey College, we will remain committed to providing educational access to all students in the communities we serve regardless of their immigration status as written in our Governing Board Resolution in February 2017.”

 The Classified Senate provides Classified Professionals with a formal participatory voice in supporting the College’s mission, vision, core values and promoting a successful learning environment for students.
 As an integral part of the college community, the Classified Senate strives to actively contribute to the growth and success of ALL members of Chaffey College.
 We encourage Classified Professionals and all other recipients of this email to continue to proudly stand by our students’ rights to obtain support and pursue educational and vocational opportunities at Chaffey College.

-The Chaffey College Faculty Senate stands in support of the Deferred Action for Childhood
+The Chaffey College Academic Senate stands in support of the Deferred Action for Childhood

 Arrivals (DACA) students at Chaffey College.